 Why are we not sure where the miscommunication occurred?

 Because our ordering system needs to be updated to avoid communication errors.

 Bingo!
-Here is the root cause: an outdated ordering system, filled with flaws.
+The root cause is an outdated ordering system, filled with flaws.
 In just four simple steps, the root cause is identified.

 But what now?
-Well, the company will need to develop a new more efficient business system for placing orders with manufacturers, so that miscommunication is avoided.
+The company will need to develop a new, more efficient business system for placing orders with manufacturers so that miscommunication is avoided.